-VP OF OPERATIONS AND COMMISSIONING
+VICE PRESIDENT, OPERATIONS AND COMMISSIONING

 Mr. Janotta is a expert in solution mining crystallization, product drying, process troubleshooting, pond management, screening, chemical engineering, evaporation, compacting technologies, commissioning and operational readiness, potash sales and marketing, and change management.
 He was responsible for all commissioning and trouble shooting at the Mosaic Company, and commissioned Hersey in 1997.
 Mr. Janotta was also responsible for all industrial product specification and product management for the major industrial clients of potash worldwide.